jaydeegbobeh/eng88/Cybersecuirty/README.md

 	- Stop look and listen

 ### Database Forensics
-- Study of databases and its metadata
+- Study of databases and its metadata: data that provides information about other data
 - Analyses:
 	- database content
 	- log files